koroonakaart/koroonakaart/README.md

 poetry install
 poetry run download
 poetry run generate

+# Or if you have plenty of memory and CPU - this will take about 16GB of RAM
+poetry run generate --parallel 8
 ```

 Note: At present, the update process won't work if carried out between midnight and the time that TEHIK updates their